 Physiological and Psychosocial disorders

-How you can avoid the health effects of loneliness
+How you can avoid the health effects of feeling lonely

 ‘Make stress your friend’

-As we get older, loneliness is inevitable.
-We grow increasingly immobile, aren’t able to make new friends, and lose our current ones through layoffs and deaths.
-Stress is a direct result of this loneliness.
+Stress is a direct result of feeling lonely.
 According to Kelly McGonigal (2013), it’s not stress that harms us, but the belief that it does (you could watch the interesting ted talk here).
 Thus, to protect ourselves from the harmful effects of stress, we should change the mindset.
 Stress is our response to danger, and is characterized by a surge of energy, which instead of ostracizing, we could use to effectively carry out tasks.

 Social support structures